 1. You Feel Beyond Tired

 While it's normal to occasionally feel tired, it's not as normal to feel exhausted — especially if you still feel rundown after a good night's sleep.
-As Dr. Nesochi Okeke-Igbokwe, M.D., M.S. tells me, such an extreme sense of fatigue can be an early sign of mono.
+As Dr. Nesochi Okeke-Igbokwe, MD, MS, tells Bustle, such an extreme sense of fatigue can be an early sign of mono.
 If a doctor confirms you have the virus, the best way to treat it is with naps, naps, and more naps.

 2. Your Upper Left Abdomen Kind Of Hurts

 Has your abdomen been feeling a bit sore?
-If so, Varshavski tells me it could be related to spleen or liver enlargement, which often swell (and occasionally even rupture) as a complication of the illness.
-"This is why it is advised to stay out of contact sports/hobbies for at least four weeks after symptoms begin."
-Let the Netflix spree (or gentle walks, or yoga) commence.
+If so, Varshavski says it could be related to spleen or liver enlargement, which often swell (and occasionally even rupture) as a complication of the illness.
+"This is why it is advised to stay out of contact sports/hobbies," he says, "for at least four weeks after symptoms begin."
+So let the Netflix spree (or gentle walks, or yoga) commence.

 3. It Hurts To Swallow Because Your Throat Is Sore

-While a sore throat can be a sign of the common cold, it can also be an early symptom of mono, Varshavski tells me.
+While a sore throat can be a sign of the common cold, it can also be an early symptom of mono, Varshavski says.
 If your throat appears to be red, or it feels painful to swallow, go see your doctor to find out for sure.

 4. The Lymph Nodes In Your Neck Feel Swollen

 How's the rest of that neck of yours?
-As Okeke-Igbokwe tells me, you might also notice the lymph nodes around your throat are swollen.
+As Okeke-Igbokwe says, you might also notice the lymph nodes around your throat are swollen.
+Or that it hurts if you gently press in that area.
 As your body tries to fight off the infection, these glands will swell — and it can be pretty darn painful.

 If you've been shivering away in bed, it might be due to a flu or cold.
 But it could also be a sign of mono — especially if your fever is particularly high.
-According to an article on WebMD, your fever may range from 101°F to 104°F, which can lead to an awful case of the chills.
+Typically, with mono your fever may range from 101°F to 104°F, which can lead to an awful case of the chills.